kmw3kx/CircuitPython/README.md

 Let's make it go faster and pause at the end.

-After messing with some variables, the settings that ended up working the best were the
+After messing with some variables, the settings that ended up working the best were the time.sleep being .01 and the angle being 5

 ### Evidence